Lily House Peters

 Varady, R.G., van Weert, F., Megdal, S.B., Gerlak, A., Iskandar, C.A., and House-Peters, L. 2013.
 Groundwater Governance: A Global Framework for Country Action (No. 5).
 FAO/Global Environment Facility.

-Alonso-Yanez G., House-Peters, L., Garcia-Cartagena, M., Ohira, M., Bonelli, S., Lorenzo Arana, I. (In Press/Forthcoming).
+Alonso-Yanez G., House-Peters, L., Garcia-Cartagena, M., Ohira, M., Bonelli, S., Lorenzo Arana, I. (2019).
 Mobilizing Transdisciplinary Collaborations: Collective Reflections on Decentering Academia in Knowledge Production.
-Global Sustainability.
+Global Sustainability,

 Pischke EC., Halvorsen KE, Mwampamba TH, House-Peters L, Eastmond A, Volkow LP, Fragoso Medina M, Ohira M. (2019).
 Transdisciplinary research teams: Broadening the scope of who participates in research.
 In: Eds.
 Halvorsen, K., Schelly, C., Handler, R., and Knowlton, J.L.
 A Research Agenda for Environmental Management.
 Edward Elgar Publishing, UK.